-Editor’s Note: The YearlyKos convention in Chicago this past weekend was a major milestone in the history of the liberal blogosphere.
-The event confirmed the ascendancy of bloggers as a serious political force — all seven of the Democratic Party candidates attended in an attempt to woo progressive voters.
-As part of our ongoing effort to bring Medialoper readers the latest news about the increasing influence new media is having on the American political process, we sent the head of our National Affairs Desk, Ronin Kurosawa, to report on the event.
-Due to certain budgetary constraints we were not able to send Ronin to Chicago.
-Instead, he reports from Second Life.
+Editor’s Note: The YearlyKos convention in Chicago this past weekend was a significant milestone in the history of the liberal blogosphere.
+The event confirmed the ascendancy of bloggers as a serious political force.
+All seven of the Democratic Party candidates attended to woo progressive voters.
+As part of our ongoing effort to bring Medialoper readers the latest news about the increasing influence of new media on the American political process, we sent the head of our National Affairs Desk, Ronin Kurosawa, to report on the event.
+Unfortunately, due to certain budgetary constraints, we could not send Ronin to Chicago.
+Instead, he files this report from Second Life.

 Friday Morning, 8:40 am

-I’ve been to more conferences than I can remember and this is the first time I’ve ever arrived at one without either jet lag or a hangover.
-The problem with virtual conferences is that the open bars just don’t compare to real life.
-The technology is improving rapidly, but I suspect this problem will persist for decades to come.
+I’ve been to more conferences than I can remember, and this is the first time I’ve arrived at one without either jet lag or a hangover.
+The open bars at these virtual conferences don’t compare to real life.
+While technology is improving, I suspect this disparity will persist for decades to come.

-I’m hovering two floors above ground level just outside of the Sears Tower.
-I’m not nearly caffeinated enough to attempt entering the faux building to ride the faux elevator up to the faux conference room.
-No, it really is easier to float in space and watch the Network Neutrality panel through the window.
+Completely sober, I’m hovering two floors above ground level just outside of the Sears Tower.
+I’m not nearly caffeinated enough to attempt entering the faux building to ride the faux elevator to the faux conference room.
+Unfortunately, I’m already late to the Network Neutrality panel, so I decided to float in space and view the proceedings through the virtual plate glass window.